Chalarangelo/30-seconds-of-code/glossary/README.md

 The HyperText Transfer Protocol (HTTP) is the underlying network protocol that enables transfer of hypermedia documents on the Web, usually between a client and a server.
 The HyperText Transfer Protocol Secure (HTTPS) is an encrypted version of the HTTP protocol, that uses SSL to encrypt all data transfered between a client and a server.

+### Integer

+Integers are one of the primitive data types in Javascript.
+They represent a numerical value that has no fractional component.

+### Integration testing

+Integration testing is a type of software testing, used to test groups of units/components of a software.
+The purpose of integration tests are to validate that the units/components interact with each other as expected.

 ### IP

 An IP address is a number assigned to a device connected to a network that uses the Internet protocol.
 Two IP versions are currently in use - IPv4, the older version of the communication protocol (e.g. 192.168.1.100) and IPv6, the newest version of the communication protocol which allows for many different IP addresses (e.g. 0:0:0:0:ffff:c0a8:164).

+### jQuery

+jQuery is a frontend JavaScript library, that simplifies DOM manipulation, AJAX calls and Event handling. jQuery uses its globally defined function, `$()`, to select and manipulate DOM elements.

 ### JSON

 JSON (JavaScript Object Notation) is a format for storing and exchanging data.
 It closely resembles the JavaScript object syntax, however some data types, such as dates and functions, cannot be natively represented and need to be serialized first.

+### MVC

+MVC stands for Model-View-Controller and is a software design pattern, emphasizing separation of concerns (logic and display).
+The Model part of the MVC pattern refers to the data and business logic, the View handles the layout and display, while the Controller routes commands to the model and view parts.

 ### Npm